MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/realtime-ongoing.md

 The **Ongoing Conversation** report provides information on the conversations that are currently handled by agents in your organization and are in the open, active, wrap-up, and waiting statuses.
 This report provides a holistic view of the conversations near real time with details, such as subject, status, active agent details, queue, channel, wait time, handle time, and customer sentiment.
 More information: [Overview of Omnichannel Real-time analytics dashboards (preview)](intro-realtime-analytics-dashboard.md#overview-of-omnichannel-real-time-analytics-dashboards-preview)

-The **Ongoing conversation** table provides information about the status of the conversations that are not yet closed.
+The **Ongoing conversation** table provides information about the status of the conversations that aren't yet closed.
 The table also displays information about the channel through which the conversation came in, with the time and date that the conversation was picked up.

 :::image type="content" source="media/realtime_ongoing_conversation.png" alt-text="Screenshot of ongoing conversations summary report":::